techfolios/template-old/projects/project-4.md

 # All dates must be YYYY-MM-DD format!
 date: 2019-08-01
 labels:
+  - C/C++
+  - Unix
-  - C
+  - Terminal Commands
-  - Database
+  - Pointers
-summary: I programmed an executable file with database functionality in the C language.
+summary: Using the C/C++ languages, I programmed an executable with database functionality.
 ---